 Here are a few of my favorite reusable cloth and stainless steel sandwich/snack baggies or containers.
 My criteria for selecting them as my favorites are that 1) they contain the least amount of plastic or other synthetic polymers, and 2) I know and respect the owners of the companies that make them.
 This is by no means an exhaustive list of the offerings out there.

 Life Without Plastic Baggies and Containers

 The following is a guest post by two German students, Laura and Sophie, who tried an experiment to live one week without plastic trash.
-Click here to check out their blog and read this story in the original German.
-These posts reveal their successes, frustrations, and attempts at trying new things (like black coffee!)
 Please enjoy, and if you know of good resources in Germany, please be sure and leave a comment for them.

 The first plastic-free shopping

-The first plastic free shopping was not that easy.
+The first plastic-free shopping was not that easy.
 Once you enter the supermarket, you notice that there is almost nothing you can buy as you would normally do.
-Usually I am going to the supermarket and buy the things I like the most and which are affordable.
+Usually, I am going to the supermarket and buy the things I like the most and which are affordable.
 But now there is a restriction: no plastic package.
 Here in Germany, they do not offer the vegetables I am always buying without plastic package.
 So I have to take another salad and different apples and put them into my reusable bag.
 Somehow I think it is better to put them into different plastic bags.
 But why?
 Actually, I do not know why and it is senseless as well.
 Now I know: the vegetables are the same and do not break if they … Read the rest

 Are you still rubbing plastic all over your face?